akhilam512/FormWebApp/README.md

 All of the user data is stored in a MySQL database.

-Features coming soon: client side verification of data, encrypted password storage, better, interactive interface.
+Features to implement: client side verification of user data, encrypted password storage, better UI.